 Predatory Lending that benefits the lender and not the borrower is illegal.
 A mortgage lender cannot inflate the appraisal costs or other third-party charges and make a profit on third-party fees.
 Whatever the third-party charges are, that is what the mortgage loan borrower pays.
 A mortgage loan originator or lender cannot accept referral fees, nor kickbacks under RESPA and CFPB Rules And Laws.
 Kickbacks and referral fees border into committing a felony and are classified as mortgage fraud.

 Choosing The Right Mortgage Loan Originator

-Due to new mortgage guidelines, the implementation of SAFE ACT, Dodd Frank, Quality Mortgage (Ability To Repay), new disclosures (LE and CD), predatory lending has been eliminated in the residential mortgage business.
+Residential borrowers can cancel their loans at any time up to the date of closing without being obligated to do anything.
+Due to new mortgage guidelines, the implementation of SAFE ACT, Dodd-Frank, Quality Mortgage (Ability To Repay), new disclosures (LE and CD), and predatory lending has been eliminated in the residential mortgage business.
 Both state and federal regulators do not mess around when it comes to predatory lending practices and unfair credit practices.
 Violators are subject to substantial fines and criminal charges.